chrisknox97/school_district_analysis/README.md

    * **Test Scores by School Spending**

-We know from our ``school_summary`` data frame, that "Thomas High School" spends approximately $638 per student.
+We know from our ``school_summary`` data frame, that Thomas High School spends approximately $638 per student.
 So when checking how the removal of dishonest test scores from affects test scores based on school spending, only one range could be affected ($631-$635 per student).
 When we do check this bin, we ultimately find virtually no change in the test results, indicating the removal of test scores has either no or a negible effect on the outcome.

     Prior to Removal of Academic Dishonesty